acbilson/chaos-content/plants/leadership/emotional-presence-affects-followers.md

 Of all relationships, that between a leader and his followers is the most influential.
 "Leadership is influence, nothing more, nothing less" Maxwell wrote ({{< cite name=Maxwell loc="pg.
 11" >}}), and this means not only are the leader's words able to influence; even the mood of the leader alters other's emotional states.
 It follows therefore that a leader's mood sets a tone for the entire organization.
 The salespeople are likely to have short tempers when the CEO regularly 'flies off the handle'.
 The engineers will be pessimistic if the engineering manager regularly sees the glass half-empty.

-## Importance

-Why does the leader's emotions matter?
+Why do the leader's emotions matter?
 Goleman writes, "more than anyone else, the boss creates the conditions that directly determine people's ability to work well." ({{< cite name=Goleman loc="pg.
 18" >}}).

 Take for example a manager delivering the news his team must work late to complete a project.